mr-notorious/SmoothProxy/Readme.md

 At this time, SmoothProxy is barebones.
 It is guaranteed to break on the stupidest of reasons.
 If want to avoid unnecessary frustrations, refrain yourself from using SmoothProxy.

 ## Feedback
 Direct your comments, questions, and concerns to the SmoothStreams forum.
 Let us keep it within the community.
-SmoothProxy is not endosed by SmoothStreams, so do not bother the staff.
+SmoothProxy is not endorsed by SmoothStreams, so do not bother the staff.

 ---